BardiaYaghmaie/Graph-Edge-Magic-Total-Labeling/README.md

-# Edge-Magic Total Labeling on Partitioned Bipartite Graphs: A Constraint Programming Approach
+# Edge-Magic Total Labeling on Layered 4-Partite Graphs: A Constraint Programming Approach

 <p align="center">
 <em>A Computational Study in Discrete Mathematics and Graph Theory</em>